proto-sdk/proto-api-docs/README.md

 ## Contact

-For support or inquiries, contact mining.support@block.xyz
+For support or inquiries, contact mining@block.xyz